 Whipped soap making has been calling to me since I first saw it.
 It looks so lovely and light....it calls to be touched.

-While there is a ton of information about how to make soap, there isn't really much on how to make whipped cream soap.
+While there is a ton of information about how to make soap, there wasn't much on using the whipped cream method.

 As usual I cut short my search for information and dove right in.
-I was definately missing a few key bits of information.
+I was definitely missing a few key bits of information.

 Don't get me wrong, both soaps are wonderful.
 They have a fantastic lather and look quite unique in their own way.
-I may even post my playdough soap adventure in the future.
+I may even post my play-dough soap adventure in the future.

 While I enjoyed my experimentations, it sure would have saved me some time, effort and confusion.
 Those ladies sure know what they are doing.

 Below you will find, not so much a tutorial, since I am new at this, but more of a documentation of my whipped soap making adventure.

-I began by assembling all my ingredients and tools (same ones I use for hot process with a crock pot) and made sure to follow proper safety procedures concerning sodium hydroxide and potassium hydroxide
+I began by assembling all my ingredients and tools (same ones I use for hot process with a crock pot) and made sure to follow proper safety procedures concerning sodium hydroxide and potassium hydroxide.

-.
 Yes, I did wear my goggles and gloves but I confess to cheating when it came to long sleeves....it was just too hot.

-I set up my equipment and turned the crockpot on to high so it would be warming while I measured out the following ingredients.
+I set up my equipment and turned the crock-pot on to high so it would be warming while I measured out the following ingredients.

-I started out with the stearic acid which requires the most heat to melt (I may premelt it next time in the microwave since it took so long) and ended with the glycerin.
+I started out with the stearic acid which requires the most heat to melt (I may pre-melt it next time in the microwave since it took so long) and ended with the glycerin.
 All ingredients went into the pot as I measured.